Edward Bouchey and Wallace Bouchey were two of the founders of the Tri County Snowmobile Club, Loretto MI.

 Since that time there have been many changes to the Michigan Snowmobile Program and many challenges for the club.
 Thus far, it has been possible for the members of the club to be able to find enough support from private land owners to keep the trails in place.

 In April of 2016 we became a dual club.
-A local ORV group, The Mud Buggers, approached the Tri-County Snowmobile Club and we have been working towards making more trails accessible for both snowmobile and ORV.
-In becoming a dual club we will be able to use funds from both sides to accomplish trail maintenance and new trails.
+The Tri-County Snowmobile Club has been working towards making more trails accessible for both snowmobile and ORV.
+In becoming a dual club we are be able to use funds from both sides to accomplish trail maintenance and new trails.
 As a dual club we hope to enjoy the outdoors riding in all seasons on a muti-purpose trail system.